 Somatosensory Evoked Potentials (SSEP)

 All neurodiagnostic test results will be interpreted by a neurologist, and results will be sent to your physician.
-If you have any questions about your test(s), call your doctor or MidMichigan's Neurodiagnostic Testing Department at (989) 839-3547.
+Your physician is responsible for communicating your results to you and helping you understand what they mean.
+If you have any quesitons about yoru test results, please call your doctor.